Xetibo/ReSet-Doc/ReSet.typ

 )

 #section("Glossary")
+#pad(y: 10pt)[]
+#glossary_entry(
+  "Daemon",
+  [
+    Background process, most commonly used to handle functionality for a frontend.
+  ],
+  "Daemon",
+)
+#glossary_entry(
+  "Desktop Environment",
+  [
+    A collection of software, enabling a graphical user interface experience to do general computing tasks.\
+    This includes most basic functionality like starting programs, shutting down the PC or similar.
+  ],
+  "DE",
+)
+#glossary_entry(
+  "Language Server Protocol (LSP)",
+  [
+    Protocol designed to help program software by providing quick-fixes to errors, linting, formatting and refactoring.
+  ],
+  "LSP",
+)
+#glossary_entry("Target Triple", [
+  String used to define compilation target platforms in rust.
+], "triple")
+#glossary_entry(
+  "dbus",
+  [
+    Low level API providing inter process communication (IPC) on UNIX operating systems.
+  ],
+  "dbus",
+)
 #pagebreak()
 #section("Motivation")
-The Linux ecosystem is well known to be fractured, whether it's the seemingly endless amount of distributions, or the various different desktop environments, there will always be someone who will create something new.\
+The Linux ecosystem is well known to be fractured, whether it's the seemingly endless amount of distributions, or the various different desktop environments[@DE] there will always be someone who will create something new.\
 With this reality comes a challenge to create software that is not dependent on one singular distribution or environment.\
 This project will focus on one specific problem, namely the lack of universality